This article originally appeared on VICE Canada.

 "This isn't just something you can just ignore," he added.

-The site is run primary by Bacheldor who recently says he incorporated it in Saskatchewan.
+The site is run primarily by Bacheldor who recently says he incorporated it in Saskatchewan.
 It’s his primary vocation and he is actively searching for advertisers and fundraising in order to improve it.

 It’s still too early to say what will become of the site.
 It could just as easily die out as build a dedicated user base.
 If it does have a future though, it’s not too hard to see the inmates getting control of this particular asylum.
 As one can see with other websites built on an almost religious devotion to freedom of speech like Gab, 4Chan, or 8Chan, things can quickly spiral.